CloudCommandos/Raspclouds/My-Doc/docker.md

 `docker run -it yourcontainer sh`

-Once the container exited, try to always remove the container as it takes up disk space.
+Once the container exited, try to remove the container as it takes up disk space.

 To remove container:

 `docker rm containerID`

+To restart the container:

+`docker restart containerID`

 If you like to remove a list of exited containers without having to copy every single container ID, simply run this command: